Web Messaging Overview

 Solace Web Messaging can be used by mobile and browser applications instead of typical XHR GET/POST operations to perform all interactions with back end server applications – and for message exchange patterns not supported by HTTP.

-Browser, mobile, and server based applications all use Solace messaging APIs in the language of their choice to first establish a session with a Solace messaging appliance.
+Browser, mobile, and server based applications all use Solace messaging APIs in the language of their choice to first establish a session with a Solace router.
 As part of establishing a session, the client application authenticates to the message bus using username/password which the Solace appliance validates against either its internal or an external identity management system.

 For example, topic-based messaging is what is used by the Java Message Service (JMS) specification, and is widely used by Message Oriented Middleware (MOM) products, including those offered by Solace.
 This topic-based messaging paradigm is more powerful than the semantics of HTTP as it can be used for: